Dustinm5Oly/WingMan/README.md

 ## Questions
 *For further questions:*

-If you have any questions, or additional feedback, please contact our GitHub Repository and we will get back to you as soon as possible.
+If you have any questions, how to contribute or additional feedback, please contact our GitHub Repository and we will get back to you as soon as possible.

 *Contact Info:*